DefangLabs/samples/samples/html-css-js/README.md

 ## Deploying

 1. Open the terminal and type `defang login`
-2. Use the [`defang config`](https://docs.defang.io/docs/concepts/compose#configuration) command to setup environment variables. #REMOVE_ME_AFTER_EDITING
-3. Type `defang compose up` in the CLI.
+2. Type `defang compose up` in the CLI.
-4. Your app will be running within a few minutes.
+3. Your app will be running within a few minutes.

 ---